mcdebugger/mikrotools/README.md

 ## Usage

 ### mikromanager
 mikromanager by default searches for settings.yaml in current working directory.
 You can specify path to config using -c option.
+Example settings file can be found at [settings.default.yaml](settings.default.yaml).

 For example to list hosts from hosts.txt file using config from my_settings.yaml use the following command: